Square Boats logo

 Microtrawler George Shannon's boat, good article and great photos!
 The series is now complete.

-Seabird ...and this one intending to use a junk rig. new
+Seabird ...the original and modified to use a junk rig.

 Tennessee A superb and simple 30' power cruiser.
 This is Charles Leinweber's building narrative.